A group of contituents from Congressman Frank Wolf's 10th District delivered a message to him Thursday: "Don't forget the Middle Class."

 "He [Wolf] did not sign the no tax pledge and, in fact, made a statement before Congress critical of those who did," Taggart noted.
 "And, he was one of only 38 Representatives who voted for a balanced approach to deficit reduction based on the Simpson-Bowles Commission recommendations.
 I urge Congressman Wolf to maintain his commitment to a comprehensive approach to deficit reduction that also supports economic growth and strengthens the middle class.
 To this end I urge him to vote against the measures being introduced in the House today, since they fall far short of that goal."

-Virginia Organizing said the group wanted to deliver the message to Wolf because "if Congress fails to act by the end of the year, the average family will see their taxes go up by over $2,000.
+Virginia Organizing said the group wanted to deliver the message to Wolf because "if Congress fails to act by the end of the year, the average family will .
 The House of Representatives has refused to vote on the Middle Class Tax Cut Act, which would extend tax cuts for 98 percent of Americans and 97 percent of small businesses.
 By refusing to vote on this measure, Congress is holding low- and middle-income earners hostage to give tax breaks to the wealthiest two percent of Americans.

 "The "Plan B" proposal, the group says, would: